-I am a PhD student in the university’s School of Pharmacy and Biomolecular Sciences.
+I began as a PhD student in the university’s School of Pharmacy and Biomolecular Sciences.
 I developed a delivery system capable of blocking blood flow to cancerous liver tumours and releasing drugs directly into the targeted area.
 The system could improve treatment and reduce damage to surrounding cells and the debilitating side effects of chemotherapy.

 My research studies focused on liver tumours.
 Mortality rates for many cancer types are falling but deaths from liver cancer are expected to rise by nearly 40 per cent by 2030 due to rising alcohol consumption and other risk factors.